 Some people may take a supplement in pill form, while others may add it to foods, such as protein drinks.

 Manufacturers make different recommendations about how much to take.
-Anyone considering taking GABA supplements should talk to their doctor first.
+Anyone considering taking GABA supplements should talk with a doctor first.

 If a person experiences side effects after starting to take GABA supplements, they should stop using the supplement and contact their doctor.

-Research into GABA supplements is ongoing and has not yet confirmed if they are helpful or not.
+Research into GABA supplements is ongoing and has yet to confirm if they are helpful or not.

 Some experts say the positive effects people report may be a placebo response.
 Others do not believe that GABA supplements cross the blood-brain barrier.
 This means they are unlikely to have any effect on the body.